qhsdkx/internet-school/README.md

 # JDBCExample
-Repo for examples of me-developed CRUD operations
+Repo for examples of me-developed CRUD operations.